aridjayarecipes/cutesrecipes.web.app/content/post/1816-recipe-of-quick-baked-marinated-salmon.md

 1. Prepare 1/2 tsp instant expresso

 While salmon is baking, transfer remaining marinade to a small sauce pan and bring to a boil then reduce heat to a simmer.
 A family recipe, this whole or side of salmon with a classic Japanese miso marinade is a stunning EASY centrepiece for a special occasion.
 Salmon marinades add incredible flavor to your salmon dishes.
-They're easy, healthy and so simple.
+They&#39;re easy, healthy and so simple.

 <!--inarticleads2-->